extremenetworks/ExtremeScripting/EXOS/Python/watch/README.md

 # Watch
-Flowtracker is a simple script that repeats a CLI command every *n* seconds
+Watch is a simple script that repeats a CLI command every *n* seconds

 ## Description
 This will repeat a CLI command every *n* seconds, so that its output can be watched without having to constantly run the command